 Hunting on LELT Lands

-Did you know we allow hunting on all of our preserves (land that we own)?
-That’s nearly 5,000 acres.
-It is our mission to keep the Maine tradition of public access to private land alive here in the Lake Region.
+Did you know hunting is allowed on all of our preserves (land that LELT owns)?
+That’s over 6,000 acres.
+It is our mission to keep the Maine tradition of public access to private land for recreation alive here in the Lake Region.

 As a local, non-profit organization we encourage all users- hunters, hikers, snowmobilers, mountain bikers, skiers – to consider making a donation to the Trust so that we can continue to manage and care for our lands and trails.
 You may donate at a trail head, or online by clicking here.